 I really enjoyed the 20 actions that Regina gave on how not to look like a blogging newbie, so I thought it would be fun to expand upon that masterful list!

 We're gonna cut straight to the chase here because my hands are cold and I really want to go make myself a hot cup of chai and sit in a pile of blankets!
 So without any delay, here's 30 ways to look like a blogging pro (and not a newbie!)

 1. Watch the epic From Blog to Business workshop (for free) and implement all of the action steps that I give you inside it!

 Yo ... seriously.
-I worked super hard on this workshop to make it as value-packed as possible and it is full of specific action steps that you can take right now if you want to start making a living from your blog or online business!
+I worked super hard on this workshop to make it as value-packed as possible and it is full of specific action steps that you can take right now if you want to look like a total pro (and start making a living from your blog or online business)!
 Plus, it's got a workbook that comes with it too. :-)

 2. Give away value-packed Freebies!